hzget/rust-apps/limit-tracker/Readme.md

 `limit-tracker` create a library that tracks a value against a maximum value and sends messages based on how close to the maximum value the current value is.

+The logic of "how close" is hard coded in limit-tracker.

 ## Example Usage

 It could be used to keep track of a user's quota for the number